boppetson/personal-website/content/pages/about.md

 ![Map of median household income data and industrical facility locations in Phoenix, AZ](/media/azfactoriesmhi.png "Map of median household income data and industrical facility locations in Phoenix, AZ")

-> *I made this.
-It shows the median household income for each Census tract in Phoenix, AZ (my hometown).
+> *I created this map to show how polluting facilities are often most concentrated in poorer areas.
+The gray blocks show the median household income for each Census tract in Phoenix, AZ (my hometown).
 Darker areas have lower median incomes and vice versa.
-Each green dot represents an industrial facility/factory where pollution is emitted.
-Notice how facilities are most concentrated in poorer areas.*
+Each green dot represents an industrial facility/factory where pollution is emitted.*

 Realizing this was a bit horrifying.
 Suddenly, society’s ills were no longer “just the way things are.”
 Now, *real people* were responsible for them.
 Real people made the decisions that left people homeless, hungry, or dead.
 Real people caused harm.
 Fortunately, there was a silver lining.
 With the power to cause widespread harm, also comes the power to do good on the same scale.
 The difference lies in how you design.

 ### Design takes thought

 The second realization happened as I was working at a startup during my junior year.
 My friend founded the company and that’s how I got in.
 At first, it was a low-stakes hackathon, but quickly the company’s future seemed more promising and the stakes got higher.
-More was on the line; investors wanted to see results.
-I could no longer be ‘nice to have around.’
-I had to deliver value like a full-time employee.
+Investors wanted to see results and I had to deliver value like a full-time employee.
 We all chose roles to own so I chose design.
 I didn’t know anything about design, but I wanted to learn.

 Before I started, the concept that ‘producing value took a lot of work’ hadn’t fully clicked with me yet.
-In theory, yes, I got it.
-Making stuff took work.
-My essays took work.
-Applying to internships took work.
-But when talking about working in a professional setting where getting it right was the difference between a company going under or not, I definitely didn’t get it.
 I didn’t respect the amount of work and deliberate thought that was required to produce something of legitimate value.
 This mentality reflected itself in how I worked and how I thought about design.
 As a consequence, I almost got fired from my first real job.

-I did what I *thought* was design, but it totally wasn’t… Sure, I designed things, but that’s not design.
-That distinction is important.
-It’s what almost got me fired.
 Designers solve problems and I wasn’t solving anyone’s problem.
 I was making stuff for the sake of making stuff.
 My first project was a style guide.
-It solved nothing and was wasted productivity.
-Why?
-Well, style guides help maintain consistency between the work employees do.
-At a company of 4 with no product, it was unnecessary.
+Style guides help maintain consistency between the work employees do.
+At a company of 4 with no product, it was unnecessary and a waste of time.
 We needed to build something valuable and talk to customers before we worried about visual consistency.
+Instead, I should have started doing user research to understand our target customers and their problems.

 What was I thinking?
 Well, I wasn’t thinking and that was exactly the problem.
 I learned an important lesson.
 Design (like most professions) is all about thinking.
 Thinking is most of the work because thinking is how value gets created.

 ![What you have to think about to create value.](/media/think-about.png "Think about...    to create value.")

-It’s embarrassing to think back on how wrong I was.
-I messed up real bad, but I grew from it.
-I started thinking!
-As a result, my ability to design got a lot better.
+> *Something I made to help me work through how thinking and asking questions can create value.*

 After learning to appreciate the thought that’s required to get design right, I started noticing the work that other designers had done in the world.
-My friends are ~~probably~~ sick of me constantly pointing out good design when I come across it ([some of my favorite designs](https://bendavies.life/category/my-favorite-designs)).
+My friends are ~~probably~~ sick of me constantly pointing out good design when I come across it ([examples](https://bendavies.life/category/my-favorite-designs)).
 The joy I felt as I thought about design was a signal that I should make a serious attempt at being a designer.

 So, I got more serious.
 I started telling people it’s what I wanted to do.
 I started doing research on what I needed to learn.
 I started taking design classes at my school.
 My parents even bought me books about design for my birthday. *Now that was serious.*

 ### Designers need to be gatekeepers

 One of those books prompted my most recent realization about design.
 It was Mike Monteiro’s *Ruined by Design*.
 At first glance, the name of the book made it seem like my parents were trying to convince me *not* to become a designer.
 Instead, I got a much-needed briefing before I ventured off into the world.
 It taught me that designers need to be gatekeepers.
-They should do everything in their power to prevent harmful products from reaching users.
+They should do everything in their power to prevent harmful products from reaching users or harming others through their production.
 If I’m going to be a designer, I need to ask why and say no to projects that I know will cause harm, even if that gets me fired.
 Just like a company that dumps chemicals into a town’s water supply, a designer who releases a harmful product into the world should be held accountable, regardless if they knew it would cause harm or not.
 It’s their responsibility to know.

 Being a gatekeeper is part of the design process.
-A designer’s #1 goal is to solve someone’s problem.
-If they design something that causes harm to that person, they sure as hell aren’t solving the problem.
+A designer’s #1 goal is to solve people's problems.
+If they design something that causes harm, they sure as hell aren’t solving everyone's problems.

 Through the past few years, I grew and so did my definition of design.
 I started with the misconception that designers had no substantive impact.
 I learned that the world is designed and the way it’s designed has serious consequences on people’s lives.
 People can live and die by design.
 I figured out through failure that design requires a lot of thought to get right.
 In fact, it’s the thought that makes a design worth anything.
 Finally, I got a pep talk about the importance of being a gatekeeper.
 Designers have a responsibility to serve the people they are designing for above all else.